GluuFederation/docs-clustermgr-prod/3.1.4/source/installation/index.md

 - 30865 is the default port for Csync2 file system replication

-- 1636 is for securing the caching communication the Gluu servers and Redis Cache Server over Stunnel
+- 16379 is for securing the caching communication between Gluu servers and Redis Cache Server over Stunnel

 ### Proxy